WHAT’S IN THIS REVIEW?

-Hotspot Shield has a trio of plans to choose from, and they’re simple enough.
-The first is a Basic plan, while Premium options are split between the number of devices you’d like to connect with.
+Hotspot Shield has a trio of plans to choose from.
+The first is a Basic package, while Premium options are split depending on the number of devices you’d like to connect with.

-Of course, the Basic version is limited, while even the Premium plan is only available for five devices overall.
-(The Premium Family version ups this to five member accounts.)
+Of course, the Basic version is limited, while even the Premium plan is only available for five devices.
+(The Premium Family version ups this to five member accounts, or 25 simultaneous devices.)

-As you can see from the image above, they have a number of deals on at any given time, such as the 38%/40% off I saw advertised for the Premium tiers.
+As you can see from the image above, they have a number of deals at any given time, such as the 38%-40% off I saw advertised for the Premium tiers.